Finland Eurovision 2026: Odds, chances & predictions for Vienna

 The victory wasn't just a win — it was a statement.
 The pairing of Linda Lampenius (world-renowned violinist) with Pete Parkkonen (rock vocalist) created a high-energy spectacle that the betting market immediately recognized as a Eurovision contender.
 The combination of musical performance, visual staging, and crowd energy ticked every box.

-For a look at how the UMK competition played out before the final, see our UMK 2026 preview →.
+For a look at how the UMK competition played out before the final, see our .

-The table below shows Finland's price movement at key dates, tracked across all bookmakers in our Eurovision odds feed.
+The table below shows Finland's price movement at key dates, tracked across all bookmakers in our .
 The "Best Price" column shows the cheapest available odds — the best value for bettors at that moment.

 Three things stand out in this data.
-First, Finland has held #1 in every single snapshot since February 13 — no other country has been on top this consistently this early in the cycle.
+First, Finland has held #1 in every single snapshot since February 13 — no other country has been on top this consistently.
 Second, the UMK effect was immediate and massive: 5.11 → 3.52 in a single weekend (Feb 25 → Mar 1), a 31% compression overnight.
-Third, the last week has been essentially flat (2.51 → 2.55) — the market is no longer compressing and is waiting for the May 2 artist rehearsals to commit in either direction.
+Third, the late-April plateau is over: Finland was 2.54 on April 29 and is 2.14 now after Semi-Final 1 — the shortest price of the whole cycle.
+The "compression has stalled" read from late April is dead.

 Positive catalysts for Finland

-Televote strength — Finland's 2023 result (Käärijä, 2nd) and 2024 performance showed that Finnish entries with high energy can dominate the televote.
+Televote strength.
+Finland's 2023 result (Käärijä, 2nd) showed that high-energy Finnish entries can dominate the televote.

 Risk factors to watch

-Denmark and France are genuine challengers.
-At 7.17 and 7.59 respectively, they are not token opposition.
-A strong rehearsal clip from either could put pressure on Finland.
+Greece, Denmark and Australia are genuine challengers.
+They are not token opposition.
+A strong Semi-Final 2 showing or a clean final from any of them could pressure Finland.

-At 39.2% implied probability, there is still roughly a 61% chance someone else wins.
-Finland is the clear market leader, but it is far from a certainty.
+At 46.7% implied probability, there is still roughly a 53% chance someone else wins.
+Finland is the clear leader — but the final is one performance, judged once.

-Want to rank Finland first in your own scoreboard and see how your picks compare to the market?
-Use our free Eurovision 2026 scoreboard tool →.
+Want to rank Finland first in your own scoreboard and see how your picks compare to the market? .

-For the full field analysis, see our Eurovision 2026 predictions hub and Top 10 value picks.
+For the full field analysis, see our and .

 Frequently Asked Questions